Best Scheduling Tools for Group Meetings in 2026 (Modern Alternatives to Polls & Email Chains)

 For executive assistants (EAs) and chiefs of staff

-Complementary tools: Booking suite (Calendly/Cal.com) for external VIPs; Doodle/When2meet only when you truly lack calendar access.
+Complementary tools: Booking suite (Calendly/Cal.com) for external 1:1 VIPs; Google/Outlook built-in for internal-only; Doodle/When2meet only when you truly lack calendar access on both sides.

 For consultants and agencies

-Complementary tools: Calendly/SavvyCal for client-facing 1:1s and small groups; Doodle for large, external-only groups.
+Complementary tools: Calendly/SavvyCal for client-facing 1:1 intros; Doodle only for large, external-only audiences.

 Simple decision rules

-• If the meeting is external, 1:1 or small group → use a booking suite.
+- If the meeting is 1:1 external intake (sales, candidate screen, client intro) → use a booking suite like Calendly.

-• If the meeting is large and external with no shared calendars → use a poll tool as a fallback.
+- If the meeting is a large external-only crowd with no shared calendars → use a poll tool (Doodle/When2meet) as a fallback.

 FAQ and Edge Cases for Group Scheduling in 2026